DEVELOPERS

 Choose the trust surface you need

-GAFAIG supports multiple ways to distribute trust depending on your product, audience, and verification needs.
+GAFAIG supports multiple ways to distribute public governance trust signals depending on your product, audience, and verification needs.

 Badge